 Uber revolutionised the taxi service with its super sleek UX and innovative concept.
 But as we stand on the verge of saying goodbye to the app in London, the dark side of Uber has come to light.

 For many Londoners, Friday brought terrible news.
 TfL will not renew Uber’s cab license – meaning that in a few months, convenient and cheap rides could be no more.
 The app completely disrupted the taxi industry, much to the chagrin of traditional black cab drivers everywhere.
 Cheaper, safer*, and far more convenient, Uber seduced 40,000 drivers and 3.5 million regular users in London alone over to their app.
 It wasn’t even just the taxi industry that Uber made waves in.
 The whole idea of pressing a button and getting a ride changed our expectations of the world and the way we consume.
 From Uber came similar models – Airbnb, Deliveroo and many more.
 However, 2017 has been an increasingly bad year for Uber – rife with controversy, accusations and a dark, manipulative side to their UX.
 But what can we learn from them?

 Making Complex, Simple

+The ‘magic’ of Uber, to not shy away from clichés, lies in the simplicity of it’s UX, or rather – the way it makes something very complex, seem simple for the user.
 The complicated logistics of connecting rider to roaming drivers (imagine how much more complicated this gets with UberPool) is hidden behind a clean, intuitive interface.
 The user simply presses a button and, as if summoned with sorcery, a car will appear.